dd482IT/obsidian-WPI-Testing/README.md

 Obsidian is designed with the following goals in mind:

 - to improve and expand upon the core Minecraft server's codebase
-- to provide well-defined, extensible APIs that wrap around the game's complex behaviour
+- to provide well-defined, thread-safe, and extensible APIs that wrap around the game's complex behaviour
 - to utilize modern Java's best practices, maintaining a balance between concise code and powerful capabilities
 - to support a wide-variety of use-cases, from simple minigames to complex server networks